CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-a-command-line-tool.md

-`Convert-Pheno` comes with a command-line utility.
-Using it as a command line tool works well when your input are **text files**, for instance, those coming from a PostgreSQL export.
+`Convert-Pheno` software includes a command-line utility, which is particularly useful when working with **text files**, such as those exported from PostgreSQL, as input.

 ## Usage